 Unfortunately, the billions of people who now live with the mainstream worldview would be insulted by Dilworth’s theory, because it perceives civilized people in a most unflattering manner.
 Fortunately, people who are capable of thinking outside the box are starting to tune in to the new ideas and gasp with excitement — coherence at last!

 Anyway, in the beginning, when our ancient ancestors still lived in trees, everything was just great.
-Then the climate got chilly, forests disappeared, and many of our tree-dwelling relatives went extinct.
+Then the climate got cooler and dryer, forests disappeared, and many of our tree-dwelling relatives went extinct.
 Our ancestors’ bodies were perfect for living in trees, but comically unsuitable for life on the ground.
 We were an easy lunch for hungry predators.
 We couldn’t outrun them, but we could stand up and shower them with rocks.
 Our new career had begun.

 Our hands, eyes, and brains co-evolved.
 Branches became throwing sticks and spears.
 Rocks became projectiles, hammers, and cutters.
 We kept inventing more and more tools, and accumulating them.
 Eventually we became dependent on tools for our survival — a dangerous tendency, magnified by our limited powers of foresight.
 Mistakes are often our best teachers.